Book a discovery call

 The life of a fine artist isn’t easy.
 Few ever see any royalties or profits after they originally sell the painting.
 Lesser known artists rarely get paid for renting their work.
 It's a ‘free promotion’ after all.
 Luke and Brenton set out to change that.
 And to build a marketplace like Kicky, they need a lot of artists on their side, creating and lending new works regularly to Kicky customers.
 Supply and demand is the trickiest element of getting two-sided marketplaces like Kicky up and running.
 Getting enough artists on board, and aligning their expectations with the business model, was key.
 The story Kicky told to artists needed to be easy to understand and compelling.

-After the initial learnings and aligning on scope, the Lumi team worked heads-down on wireframing, creating story prototypes, writing website copy and creating design elements.
+After the initial learnings and aligning on scope, the Lumi team worked heads-down on wireframing, creating story prototypes, designing the whole experience and writing the copy.
 We checked in daily with the founders and a small group of potential customers.
-This made sure that the website we delivered was instantly usable, understandable and really got the message across.
+This made sure that the design we delivered was instantly usable, understandable and really got the message across.

 🤔 Learnings & summary